verbivoyeurista/pudenda/content/_index.md

 {{% /section %}}

 ---
+# Bitch

+literally meaning a female dog, a pejorative slang word for a person — usually a woman — who is belligerent, unreasonable, malicious, controlling, aggressive, or dominant.
+When applied to a man, bitch reverses its meaning and is a derogatory term for a subordinate, weak, or cowardly man.

+---

 High-achieving women experience social backlash because their very success – and specifically the behaviors that created that success – violates our expectations about how women are supposed to behave.
 Women are expected to be nice, warm, friendly, and nurturing.